leon4rd/test/README.md

-## Did you hear about the cheese factory that exploded in France?
-There was nothing left but de Brie.
+## Did you hear about the two thieves who stole a calendar?
+They each got six months.